Do not hesitate to ask questions using the following channels, or to submit pull request!

 I get errors compiling Infer

 Make sure the dependencies are up to date.
-They may change as we update Infer itself; you may also need to recompile the facebook-clang-plugins when it changes version.
+They may change as we update Infer itself.
 See the installation document for an up-to-date list of dependencies and how to get them.

 My problem is not listed here